momoiorg-repository/factory_app_1/README.md

 This repository shows an example of an @factory application that runs using specific factory and robot definitions.
 At runtime, it consists of two docker containers: the @factory itself and an application with a Behavior Tree structure.
 The docker container (isaac-sim-ws, main docker container) that runs the @factory itself can be easily started with single command.

-The other docker, which runs applications (Application docker), is designed to be run by VSCode to make development easier.
+The other docker, which runs applications (application docker), is designed to be run by VSCode to make development easier.

 ## ◯ Installation
 The script you run will differ depending on whether you're installing docker for the first time or using an existing docker installation.